MahanFathi/LQR-RRTstar/README.md

-# LQR-RRT-
+# LQR-RRT*
-LQR-RRT* method is used for random motion planning of a simple pendulum in it's phase plot
+LQR heuristic as an extension to sample based motion planning algorithms, such as RRT or  RRT*, can be a relatively low-cost distance metric and find optimal plans in domains with complex or underactuated dynamics.